mecid/mecid.github.io/_posts/2024-09-24-mastering-container-views-in-swiftui-basics.md

 This is the main benefit of using container views, as you can reuse them in different places across the app by encapsulating a shared functionality in the container view.

+> To learn more about *@ViewBuilder* closures, take a look at my [The power of @ViewBuilder in SwiftUI](/2019/12/18/the-power-of-viewbuilder-in-swiftui/) post.

 *@ViewBuilder* closures allow us to compose multiple views easily and embed one view into another.
 But what about extracting child views from the *@ViewBuilder* closure?
 SwiftUI introduced new APIs, allowing us to recompose views.
 For example, we can extract child from the content view built with the *@ViewBuilder* closure and place them as we need.

 ```swift